 In America there's a distinction made between “Rights and lefts” and “Circular hey”, with one using hands and the other not.
 This doesn't come from Playford or Sharp — I believe it's Kitty Keller in “The Playford Ball”.
 I don't agree with this.

-So my definite opinion is that if it's four changes in sixteen steps (which is how 80% of 18th century dances seem to finish), you give hands, you phrase it to the music, and you look at people as you pass.
+So my strong belief is that if it's four changes in sixteen steps (which is how 80% of 18th century dances seem to finish), you give hands, you phrase it to the music, and you look at people as you pass.
+(And I would say you don't finish with a courtesy turn, but other people disagree with me.)
 If it's three changes in eight steps, such as the progression at the end of “Indian Queen” or “Lilli Burlero”, some people say you haven't got time to take hands.
-This isn't true, and I would still give hands, though I don't feel so strongly about it.
-The only times I can think of where I don't give hands are those where you have only two steps per change, such as at the end of “Orleans Baffled” (three changes in six steps), at the end of “Parsons' Farewell” (two changes in four steps), and no doubt a few others.
+This isn't true, and I would still give hands.
+The only times I can think of where I don't give hands are those where you have only two steps per change, such as at the end of “Orleans Baffled” (three changes in six steps), at the end of “Parsons' Farewell” (two changes in four steps), and some others.